Goto main content

 Map of South Soudan: presence of Humanity & Inclusion in the country

 The Republic of South Sudan became the world’s newest nation when it gained independence on July 9, 2011.
-Renewed conflicts have heightened insecurity and access challenges throughout the country, and worsened the humanitarian situation.
-As a consequence, South Sudan remains caught in a web of fragility, economic stagnation and instability a decade after independence.
+Renewed conflicts have heightened insecurity and access challenges throughout the country and worsened the humanitarian situation.
+As a consequence, South Sudan remains caught in a web of fragility, economic stagnation, and instability a decade after independence.

-Food insecurity is ubiquitous and is being reinforced by ongoing intercommunal conflict, displacement and external shocks.
+Food insecurity is ubiquitous and is being reinforced by ongoing intercommunal conflict, displacement, and external shocks.
 The Ukraine crisis has also had an unprecedented impact on South Sudan, with inflation impacting the purchasing power of the population with no or limited sustainable livelihood options.
 South Sudan remains among the poorest countries in the world and four out of five South Sudanese still live below the international poverty line of $1.90 per day.

 An estimated 2.2 million people are internally displaced in South Sudan.
 Additionally, there were 337,000 refugees in South Sudan in 2022 and returnees are estimated at 1.92 million people.
 The signing of the latest truce in September 2018 and subsequent formation of a unity government in February 2020 have provided a large measure of hope for recovery and peace building in South Sudan.
 Conflict events decreased significantly in 2022, allowing some refugees previously dispersed in the region to return.

-Beyond the immediate humanitarian needs of almost 7 million people, the underlying issues affecting the delivery of transparent, unified governance, economic development, security sector reform and investment in public services urgently need to be addressed.
+Beyond the immediate humanitarian needs of almost 9 million people, the underlying issues affecting the delivery of transparent, unified governance, economic development, security sector reform and investment in public services urgently need to be addressed.

-Number of HI staff members: 73
+Number of HI staff members: 59

-Date the program launched: 2006
+Date the program opened: 2006

 Where we work